xbmc/repo-scripts/script.globalsearch/README.txt

-160 - The script will set this id to visible when the selected item is a artist 170 - The script will set this id to visible when the selected item is a album 180 - The script will set this id to visible when the selected item is a song 200 - The script will set this id to visible when the selected item is a programme
+160 - The script will set this id to visible when the selected item is a artist 170 - The script will set this id to visible when the selected item is a album 180 - The script will set this id to visible when the selected item is a song

 191 - First button (OK), but you can specify a diffrent label for it if you like 192 - Second button.
 The script will set the button label and the visible condition.